 This domain has a focus on the research-led development and delivery of key curriculum areas across all sectors of educational activity and the development of school leadership and knowledge transfer.
 A key theme across this domain is the development and support of applied and practice-based research.

-• Mathematics education; English curriculum and pedagogy; History curriculum and pedagogy; Sport and Physical education; Archiving education research; Lesson Learning Studies.
+• Mathematics education; English curriculum and pedagogy; History curriculum and pedagogy; Sport, Health, and Physical Education; Archiving education research; Lesson Learning Studies.

 International Education and Social Change (IESC) Contact: Professor Anna Robinson-Pant, Dr Yann Lebeau